 Other drugs and conditions

-There are a number of other medications that can also cause persisting sexual side effects after the drug has been stopped:
+A number of other medications can also cause persisting sexual side effects after the drug has been stopped:

 - Antihistamines that are serotonin reuptake inhibiting

 - Ziprasidone – an antipsychotic which is also a serotonin reuptake inhibitor

 - Some antibiotics (that may be serotonin reuptake inhibiting) such as tetracycline and doxycycline